 Work done in darkrooms was an important step in creating beautiful images.
 Now it has been replaced by computers.
 Post-processing is vital.
 In layman terms, processing of data (photograph) captured on camera is required for the image to be seen as per the settings.
 This can happen in the camera, when it is called in-camera processing or the raw data can be processed at a later stage on computer, this is called post-processing.

 (Out of the camera jpg on the left and on the right, jpg which was post-processed from raw)

-First step for everyone interested in doing serious photography is to shift to post-processing the raw files on computer. jpg files are good if they are to be used directly from the camera.
-Many photographers do minor tweakings on the jpg files too using various image editing programs but this practice is not good.
+The first step for everyone interested in doing serious photography is to shift to post-processing the raw files on a computer. jpg files are good if they are to be used directly from the camera.
+Many photographers do minor tweakings on the jpg files too, using various image editing programs but this practice is not good.
 Start clicking raw.
-Unfortunately there is still no consensus on the raw file format.
+Unfortunately, there is still no consensus on the raw file format.
 Every camera manufacturer uses its own format.
 Nikon uses ‘nef’.
 Even the nef files have undergone some revisions.
-Still it is better to click raw and then post-process.
+Still, it is better to click raw and then post-process.

 Camera manufacturers also provide basic software to convert raw to jpeg or tiff and to do some minor tweaking like correcting daylight temperature, exposure compensation, shadow and highlight detail recovery, saturation, etc. Though good for the job they are intended to do, these programs are generally very limited in their capabilities.
 These programs are popular because they show the raw files after applying the camera settings that were used while clicking the photograph.
 These are also easy to use and have almost no learning curve.
 The serious work can be done on various other image editing programs.
 Darktable, Photoshop, Lightroom, Gimp with ufraw, Affinity etc are some tools that are quite popular.

 Some prerequisites for post-processing –